- White Marseilles

 One crop, Mid-September.
 Small green fig, yellow, pink, very sweet flesh, very good taste and fragrant, at the same time firm and melting, recommended for drying.
 Productive and rustic fig tree (France).

-This French fig tree grows very rapidly for us.
 The fig is smaller with a yellowish green skin and a pink or red interior.
 It is very sweet and firm.
-The leaves on our trees are a very beautiful dark green with contrasting lighter colored midrib and veins.
-Our trees are loaded with figs starting in July however this variety can be affected by changes in summer heat and drop figs until the weather cools.
+The leaves are a very beautiful dark green with contrasting lighter colored midrib and veins.
+Main crop starts in July, however this variety can be affected by changes in summer heat and drop figs until the weather cools.

 This variety is common in Provence and has been grown in France for centuries.
 It is also traditionally part of the 13 Provencal dishes of Christmas.